WasabiRaptor/Starbecue/features.md

 ### Evil Vore Colony Deed : sbqEvilVoreColonyDeed
 ### Evil Mini Vore Deed : sbqEvilMiniVoreDeed
 ### Evil Vore Campsite : sbqEvilVoreCamp
-Same as the Vore Colony Deeds, however instead spawns hostile bandit versions of available NPCs (some OCs cannot be evil) connect Evil Deeds with the wire tool to have the bandits they spawn share the same time, otherwise they will fight eachother.
+Same as the Vore Colony Deeds, however instead spawns hostile bandit versions of available NPCs (some OCs cannot be evil) connect Evil Deeds with the wire tool to have the bandits they spawn share the same team, otherwise they will fight eachother.

 ### Digestion Drops